jasonbayton/11ty/_src/projects/splash/mi.md

 <h2 id="get-started">Seen enough?</h2>
 </div>
 <h3>Pricing</h3>
 <p>MANAGED INFO is available at no cost for standard info cards and support messaging.
-If you'd like to explore endless customisation, trials are available before committing to a licence, and bundled-pricing is available for MANAGED SETTINGS, also.</p>
+If you'd like to explore integration options, trials are available before committing to a licence, and bundled-pricing is available for MANAGED SETTINGS, also.</p>

 <div class="callout">
 Test all MANAGED INFO features with the trial licence: <span class="highlight">managedinfotrial100</span>.
 Input this into the <b>Licensed organisation ID</b> field within managed configurations.
 Note this trial license rotates often.